davenaylor/postie/readme.txt

 = 1.4.1 (2010.xx.xx) =
 * Images appear in correct order when using images append = false
+* Fixed formatting problem with wordpress_default image template
+* Captions now correctly work with wordpress >3.0 and <3.0

 = 1.4 (2010.04.25) =
 * Now using wordpress settings api (thanks for much help from Andrew S)